 - Contribute to shellfish closures, harm salmon habitat, contaminate drinking water, and contribute to toxic chemicals in the food chain.

-We provide tools to help people, businesses, and local governments manage runoff pollution.
-The federally required Nonpoint Plan outlines the path for identifying and reducing runoff pollution.
 We use a combination of technical and financial assistance, backed by state and federal laws, to ensure water quality is protected in Washington.

 Land use practices affect water quality